genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/transformation-process-reference.md

 ### 3.1 Configuration and input validation

-The pipeline reads expression parameters: `data_class`, `compression_level`, `chunk_size`, `max_buffer_size`, and `number_format`.
-Parameters not specified in the configuration are inferred from the data or set to sensible defaults.
+The pipeline reads expression parameters (`data_class`, `compression_level`, `chunk_size`, `max_buffer_size` and `number_format`) for each matrix being extracted, taking each value from that matrix's own block where present and from the top level of `cell_expression` otherwise.
+Parameters given in neither are inferred from the data or set to sensible defaults.

 ### 3.2 Expression matrix reading and validation

-The cell expression matrix is read from the HDF5 file.
-The pipeline validates that the matrix shape matches the number of cells and features determined in Stage 2.
+Each configured matrix is read from the HDF5 file.
+The pipeline validates that a matrix's shape matches the number of cells in the cell metadata and the number of features in the feature table of its own source.

 ### 3.3 Expression data writing

-The expression data, enriched with feature metadata according to the configuration, is written to a Brotli-compressed file (`.br`) in the temporary directory.
+Each matrix, enriched with the feature metadata of its source, is written to its own Brotli-compressed file (`.br`) in the temporary directory, named after the matrix it holds.

 ### 3.4 Expression metadata reading and writing